RWS/odata/readme.md

 # Tridion OData v4 Framework
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.sdl/odata/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.sdl/odata)

-This is the RWS Open Data Framework based on OData standard (http://www.odata.org/) fully implemented in Java.
+This is the Tridion Open Data Framework based on OData standard (http://www.odata.org/) fully implemented in Java.
 The Tridion OData framework offers a Java implementation of the OData Service and also provides Java Client Libraries.
 The Tridion OData framework is aligned to the v4 version of the OData OASIS standard.

 # Starting the Service